 I parked in the parking lot of her complex and then rang the buzzer to her apartment.

 In the background, was the sound of either a baby crying or fifty fingernails scratching down the blackboard at school!
 Now, don’t get me wrong – I love kids!
-It’s just when the pitch of their crying is so high that it breaks windshields, that I get a little uncomfortable.
+It’s just when the pitch of their crying is so high that it breaks windshields, I get a little uncomfortable.

 Girl: I’ll be down in a minute!
 I’m just giving the babysitter instructions.